County Court Jurisdiction Changes

-The Circuit Civil Division hears cases with damages in excess of $15,000 filed by an individual, business or government agency.
-The Circuit Civil Division has jurisdiction over a broad category of cases, including tort actions, contract disputes, products liability issues, malpractice matters, and infringements of intellectual property.
+The Circuit Civil Division hears cases with damages in excess of $30,000 filed by an individual, business or government agency.
+The Circuit Civil Division has jurisdiction over a broad category of cases, including foreclosures, tort actions, contract disputes, products liability issues, malpractice matters, and infringements of intellectual property.
 Twenty five circuit judges and one general magistrate are assigned to hear cases in the Circuit Civil Division.
-Twenty-one judges preside over regular Circuit Civil sections; three division judges preside over Complex Business Litigation (Sections 40, 43 and 44), with the administrative judge serving as back-up.
+Nineteen judges preside over regular Circuit Civil sections; two division judges preside over Complex Business Litigation (Sections 43 and 44), with the administrative judge serving as back-up.
 One division judge is assigned to a Back-up Division 59 which hears the longer, complex, multi-issue, multi-party and multi-attorney jury trials assigned to them by the Administrative Judge.
 The judges and support personnel of this division are located at the Dade County Courthouse.

 The Complex Business Litigation Division was created in 2006 to address the overwhelming number of complex business cases filed in the Eleventh Judicial Circuit.
 The purpose of the division is to promote the orderly and efficient disposition of complex business matters.
-The Division consists of support staff, case manager, court clerk and legal staff, and has recently been expanded to three dedicated judges and a backup judge.
+The Division consists of support staff, case manager, court clerk and legal staff, two dedicated judges and a backup judge.

 Foreclosure is the enforcement of a mortgage lien by judicial sale of the property.
 A mortgage lien is created when there is a loan contract for money borrowed under a note.
 This loan is secured by the mortgage lien upon real property.
 When the debt is not paid according to the loan contract terms, or when other contract terms are violated, the lender can pursue its lien on the property.